 We also offer socio-economic development and mentorship programmes, such as running internship programmes for emerging farmers and providing bursaries to students.
 Suiderland Plase believes in enabling and training people with new and additional skills, whilst we fully support recognition of prior learning (RPL).

 Suiderland Plase places high emphasis on communication and believes it is important to keep all channels of communication with all our employees open.
-We have worker committees and employment equity commitees on all our farms.
+We have worker committees and employment equity commitees on all our farms and pack houses.
 The group Employment Equity committees meet annually to consolidate all employment equity activities.

 Some of our training and development programmes include:

 A progressive approach is applied where we put workers through a plant production learnership course, look for leadership potential during the programme and identify workers who can be used in a supervisory role.
 We then assess all these workers whom we have identified during the learnership course to make sure the person is fit for a leadership position.

 Leaders in current positions, as well as leaders of the future, are put through a leadership course where they also enter a year-long mentoring programme to convert theoretical skills into practical skills.

 General employees are trained annually in basic computer skills.
 We teach them the basics, from switching on to using it and sending emails, etc. Suiderland Plase also helps our workers to buy computers for private use.